Snowflake-Labs/terraform-provider-snowflake/docs/resources/oauth_integration_for_custom_clients.md

 ### Required

 - `blocked_roles_list` (Set of String) A set of Snowflake roles that a user cannot explicitly consent to using after authenticating.
 - `name` (String) Specifies the name of the OAuth integration.
 This name follows the rules for Object Identifiers.
 The name should be unique among security integrations in your account.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `oauth_client_type` (String) Specifies the type of client being registered.
 Snowflake supports both confidential and public clients.
 Valid options are: `PUBLIC` | `CONFIDENTIAL`.
 - `oauth_redirect_uri` (String) Specifies the client URI.
 After a user is authenticated, the web browser is redirected to this URI.